dfinity/motoko/design/IDL.md

 ```
 <primtype> ::= nat | nat8 | nat16 | nat32 | nat64 | ...
 ```
-**Note:** Values of type `nat` are assumed to have variable length representations on the wire, and hence take up space proportional to their value.
+**Note:** Values of type `nat` have variable length representations in the  binary serialisation format, and hence take up space proportional to (the logarithm of) their value.
 As long as typical values are small, they may hence be more space-efficient than the fixed size types.

 #### Integer Numbers